 It's the best way to check if your website was clear and provided sufficient information or to inquire about a feature or a post they just have read about.

-Or choose to:
+You can additionally choose to:

-Don't show this survey if a visitor has answered other surveys in a current visit
+Not show this survey if a visitor has answered other surveys in a current visit

 If you are running multiple surveys at once on your website, you might want to limit the number of surveys your visitors are seeing to avoid bothering them.
 When this setting is enabled, if your visitor has engaged (responded or closed) a survey on their current visit, we won't show it.

 Close this survey when the URL changes in a Single Page Application